Backpacking Vs Camping: Tips, Costs, and What Sets Them Apart

 • Sleeping Bag & Pad: A cozy sleeping bag tailored to the season and a pad for insulation from the cold ground.

-• Cooking Equipment: From a simple portable stove to a full outdoor kitchen setup, the choice is yours.
+• Cooking Equipment: From a simple portable stove from Amazon to a full outdoor kitchen setup, the choice is yours.

 • Lighting: Lanterns or headlamps to keep the campsite illuminated.